Treating Your Kid’s Cough and Runny Nose

 In most cases, you can treat your kid’s cough and runny nose from home.
 If your kid is coughing at night, have them sleep on a slight incline to help prevent postnasal drip-induced coughs.6 Keeping a glass of cold water by their side will help them stay hydrated and can soothe both coughing and runny nose.6 To ease a runny nose, use a saline spray to keep the nasal passages clear.6

 Over-the-counter medications can also help suppress coughs and runny noses.
 Try formulas that are designed for children like Children’s Robitussin Cough and Cold Long-Acting Syrup, which is for kids four and older.
-Active ingredients Dextromethorphan, Guaifenesin and Phenylephrine work quickly to help relieve your child’s cough, congestion and runny nose.
+Active ingredients Dextromethorphan and Guaifenesin work quickly to help relieve your child’s cough, congestion and runny nose.

 With the right treatment methods, your kid’s cough and runny nose can be a thing of the past.
 For more helpful articles on treating runny noses, coughs and more, head to Robitussin’s Cold and Cough Center.